bacalhau-project/bacalhau/docs/docs/dev/debugging/debugging-general.md

 ---
-sidebar_label: 'Debugging Jobs'
+sidebar_label: 'Debugging Fundamentals'
 sidebar_position: 1
 description: 'How to troubleshoot and debug failed Bacalhau jobs'
 ---

-# Debugging Failed Jobs
+# Fundamentals - Debugging Failed Jobs

 > "An expert is a person who has made all the mistakes that can be made in a very narrow field." ― Niels Bohr